 How to Monitor New Competitors

 You should start by adding a new competitor as one of the options in your CRM so that the sales teams can tag it whenever it is mentioned on a call.
-You should analyze the transcripts of the sales calls with new competitors to collect intelligence about them.
+Analyzing the transcripts of sales calls with competitors in the market will help you collect valuable intelligence about them.

 This can be streamlined by integrating the sales call transcripts from the sales call recording system into your M&CI platform.